Dexter Lawson Jr.: Professional career

 Lawson signed with the Hamilton Tiger-Cats of the Canadian Football League (CFL) on May 3, 2023.
 He was moved between the practice roster and active roster several times during the 2023 season.
 Overall, he dressed in nine games, starting eight, for the Tiger-Cats in 2023, totaling 29 tackles on defense, one special teams tackle and one interception.

 In 2024, Lawson played and started in four games where he recorded 16 defensive tackles and one special teams tackle.
 He was then moved to the practice roster and then ultimately released on July 24, 2024.

 Lawson joined the Winnipeg Blue Bombers in January 2025 but was released in June 2025 as part of final roster cuts ahead of the 2025 CFL season.
-Lawson then joined the Massachusetts Pirates of the Indoor Football League in early July 2025, before being re-signed by the Blue Bombers to their practice squad in at the end of the month.
+Lawson then joined the Massachusetts Pirates of the Indoor Football League (IFL) in early July 2025, before being re-signed by the Blue Bombers to their practice squad in at the end of the month.
+Lawson became a free agent when his contract expired on February 10, 2026.

+Lawson signed with the Orlando Pirates of the IFL on February 23, 2026.